College of Education and Human Development

 - meet all requirements of the College of Graduate Studies and pass the desired content area TExES Pre-Admission Content Exam (PACT).
 More information regarding the PACT can be found at https://www.tx.nesinc.com/;

-- Complete a screening essay to be read by a faculty member of the Department of Curriculum, Instruction, and Learning Sciences; and
+- Complete an admission interview with a faculty member of the Department of Curriculum, Instruction, and Learning Sciences; and

-Admission Requirements to Teacher Education and Full Admission to Graduate Program
+Admission Requirements to the Educator Preparation Program and Full Admission to Graduate Program

-- Candidate must hold a Baccalaureate Degree from a accredited institution of higher learning.
-Official transcripts must reflect an overall 2.75 GPA on a 4.0 scale or 2.75 in last 60 hours.
+- Candidate must hold a Baccalaureate Degree from an accredited institution of higher learning.
+Ofﬁcial transcripts must reﬂect an overall 3.00 GPA on a 4.0 scale or 3.00 in last 60 hours.

 - Candidate must pass the TExES Pre-Admission Content Test (PACT).